matloff/R-vs.-Python-for-Data-Science/README.md

 <img src = https://raw.githubusercontent.com/matloff/R-vs.-Python-for-Data-Science/master/Images/python-logo.png width = "300" />

-### Norm Matloff, Prof. of Computer Science, UC Davis; [my bio](http://heather.cs.ucdavis.edu/matloff.html)
+## Norm Matloff, Prof. of Computer Science, UC Davis; [my bio](http://heather.cs.ucdavis.edu/matloff.html)

 Hello!
 This Web page is aimed at shedding some light on the perennial R-vs.-Python debates in the Data Science community.
 As a professional computer scientist and statistician, I hope to shed some useful light on the topic.

-I have potential bias:  I've written four R-related books, I've given a keynote talk at useR!; I currently serve as Editor-in-Chief of the *R Journal*; etc. But I hope this analysis will be considered fair and helpful.
+I have potential bias:  I've written four R-related books, I've given keynote talks at useR! and other R conferences; I currently serve as Editor-in-Chief of the *R Journal*; etc. But I am also an enthusiastic Python coder, have been for many years.
+I hope this analysis will be considered fair and helpful.

 ## Elegance